Buying Car Insurance Online: Are Insurance Agents Obsolete?

-Opportunities for insurance agents
+Opportunities for Insurance Agents

 Insurance agents who see the digital trend as a negative are missing the boat entirely.
-Millennials were raised with cellphones in their hands and instant access to everything, and these are the same people who will be the lifeblood of any successful agency in the future.
+Millennials were raised with cell phones in their hands and instant access to everything, and these are the same people who will be the lifeblood of any successful agency in the future.

 As the data suggests, there is still a very real need for human interaction in the insurance sales process.
 Poor online close rates show that there needs to be a human involved in the sales process at some step.
-Whether via phone, online chat, or actual office sit-down, agents need to adopt an online strategy but still offer clients the option for instant contact.
+Whether via phone, online chat, or actual office sit-down, agents need to adopt an online strategy but still offer clients the option of instant contact.

 Customer relationships will always be a part of insurance.
 As any successful agent knows, there is much more to a sale than price alone.
 And there will always be customers who realize that price is not as important as service.
-Insurance is a service industry, and always will be, despite direct writers attempts to convince consumers that price is the only factor that matters.
+Insurance is a service industry, and always will be, despite direct writers’ attempts to convince consumers that price is the only factor that matters.

 In the end, the internet has not killed the insurance agent, but rather it provides them with a shiny new platform to connect with and convert potential customers into clients.

 The internet provides consumers a great way to compare rates and see how other prices compare.
 More power to the shopper who understands how to find cheap insurance and is comfortable managing their own risk.
 But for the rest, there will always be a question of ‘Do I have adequate coverage?’ for which an insurance agent can provide the answer.

 - What is a named operator policy?

 - Will GEICO insure a car not in my name?